 Size of Illustrations

 The rates above vary depending on the size of the illustration required.
 For example a full page illustration in a magazine will be more expensive than half page or quarter page illustrations.
 This may sound obvious but clients tend not to consider the size when setting a budget.
+Factors like these need to be taken into account when thinking of how it might cost to hire an illustrator.
 More than most other freelance sectors, illustration requires a lot of explanation and clear communication to educate the client on the workload.

 Prestige of publication

 The more prestigious a publication is the more a freelance illustrator can generally expect to be paid.

 Example?
 An illustration in the Financial Times would be worth more than one of the same size, detail etc. in a local paper.